 Big Sagebrush/Desert Sage – Artemisia Tridentata

 Big Sagebrush (Artemisia tridentata) is one of the most frequently used sages by Native Americans.
 It is found throughout the West, Northwest, Southwest, and Plains states.
-It was used medicinally by the Cahuilla, Diegueño, Flathead, Havasupai, Hopi, Navajo, Paiute, Salish, Zuni and others.
-Treatments varied from burning the plant and inhaling the smoke to making teas, and poultices.
-The Cahuilla called it wikwat and made a tea from the leaves for stomach disorders.
+It was used medicinally by the Cahuilla, Diegueño, Flathead, Havasupai, Hopi, Navajo, Paiute, Salish, Zuni, etc. Treatments varied from burning the plant and inhaling the smoke to making teas and poultices.
+The Cahuilla called it wikwat and made tea from the leaves for stomach disorders.
 Both the Cahuilla and Paiute collected the seeds as a food source to make a type of flour.
-Big Sagebrush was also used by some tribes as a building material, fuel source, and a plant to make yellow dye.
+Some tribes also used big Sagebrush as a building material, fuel source, and plant to make a yellow dye.
 Ceremonially, it was used by various tribes to become spiritually clean.

-Traditionally, only the fallen branches and twigs of the tree are harvested, and this practice is regulated by the government of Peru to ensure that the trees do not become overharvested.
-Unfortunately, as Palo Santo has become more popular, the illegal harvesting and cutting of trees has also greatly increased.
-Consequently, if you are purchasing wild Harvested Palo Santo, it is important to do so from an ethical wildcrafter.
-The Palo Santo we offer is Sustainably harvested in Ecuador: part of the profits go toward financing the Palo Santo Reforestation Project organized by the Forestry and Environmental Corporation of Manabi (CORFAM) which is fully acknowledged and supported by the Food and Agriculture Organization of the United Nations (FAO).
+Traditionally, only the fallen branches and twigs of the tree are harvested, and the government of Peru regulates this practice to ensure that the trees do not become overharvested.
+Unfortunately, as Palo Santo has become more popular, the illegal harvesting and cutting of trees have also greatly increased.
+Consequently, if you purchase wild Harvested Palo Santo, it is important to do so from an ethical wildcrafter.
+The Palo Santo we offer is Sustainably harvested in Ecuador: Part of the profits go toward financing the Palo Santo Reforestation Project organized by the Forestry and Environmental Corporation of Manabi (CORFAM), which is fully acknowledged and supported by the Food and Agriculture Organization of the United Nations (FAO).

 Step 2 – Bringing energy back in

-Now that your space, person or object is cleansed, it is time to decide what you want to bring back in.
-You can use any of the following as a step 2 in your smoke cleansing process.
+Now that your space, person, or object is cleansed, it is time to decide what you want to bring back in.
+You can use any of the following as step 2 in your smoke cleansing process.

 Energy: Cedar is a good overall step 2 for smoke cleansing for any space or person.
-If you are cleansing your home on a regular basis, Cedar is excellent to keep toxic energies at bay.
+If you are cleansing your home regularly, Cedar is excellent to keep toxic energies at bay.

 Mugwort or Black Sage – Artemisia douglasiana

-Energy: Mugwort has been used through the ages in many cultures as an herb to stimulate spiritual and psychic work.
-It works well as a step 2 for any room being prepared for ceremonial use or if you are preparing to complete some spiritual work or meditation.
+Energy: Mugwort has been used in many cultures as an herb to stimulate spiritual and psychic work through the ages.
+It works well as step 2 for any room being prepared for ceremonial use or to complete some spiritual work or meditation.
 It is also an excellent smudge to help boost the power or connection with your divination tools.

 Energy: Yerba Santa is an excellent choice for preparing spaces for ritual.
-It can also be used in the bedroom to reduce the chance of having nightmares.
-This smudge is perfect for altar rooms, meditation rooms, yoga rooms or any other space that is being prepped for sacred work.
+You can also use it in the bedroom to reduce the chance of having nightmares.
+This smudge is perfect for altar rooms, meditation rooms, yoga rooms, or any other space prepped for sacred work.